plow-technologies/inferno/README.md

     ]
 ```

+to your tasks.json folder in VScode.

-Change `"command": "cd ~/inferno; to cd into your inferno directory location`
+Change `"command": "cd ~/inferno;` if your inferno location is different

 Change `nix run .#inferno -- ${file}` to `nix run .#inferno-ml -- ${file}` for inferno-ml

-to your tasks.json folder in VScode.

 You should now be able to build .inferno scripts using `ctrl + shift + B` in VScode